 As explained in a recent post on Howard’s historical fiction, Red Sonja as known today is not strictly a Howard character but he can claim her.
 In simple terms, she is a combination of two of his characters transported to the Hyborian age of Conan.
 This in most ways is a simple revenge story and also quite similar to the two Conan films.
 It even has Sandahl Bergman who played Valeria in the original Conan film as the evil queen and Schwarzenegger as Kalidor.
-The latter was obviously meant to be an older Conan but he was renamed due to licensing issues.
-It is best to watch the film pretending he is Conan.
+The latter was obviously meant to be an older Conan but he was renamed due to licensing issues so it is best to watch the film pretending he is Conan.
 Brigitte Nielsen is the titular character and though not a great actress, does a serviceable job.
-I don’t consider this a bad film but didn’t find it very enjoyable either.
+I don’t consider this a bad film but I’d still stop short of describing it as “good”.
 As with Conan the Destroyer, I consider this film more forgettable than anything else.

 Kull the Conqueror (1997)

 I explained the confusing mess that resulted in this film in my post on Kull of Atlantis.
 In short, it was supposed to be a Conan film but became a Kull film though neither character is done justice.
 It has a mish-mash of elements from both with few done well.
 This stars Kevin Sorbo who was well known for Hercules: The Legendary Journeys and also Tia Carrere as Akivasha an evil sorceress who tricks Kull into marriage and out of his kingdom.
 This doesn’t fit at all with the character as we are told many times in the few Kull stories that he is not interested in women.
-I noted that this was silly but being seduced by a beauty is still inconsistent with the character.
-Sorbo has the look and there are a few good scenes including one scene towards the end lifted directly from By This Axe I Rule!
+I noted that this was silly in my previous commentary but being seduced by a beauty is still inconsistent with Kull’s character.
+Sorbo certainly has the physicality and it has its moments including one scene towards the end lifted directly from By This Axe I Rule!

 Overall, the film has the look of a low budget television movie though I believe it was released in theatres.
 It was bad at the time and hasn’t aged well.
-Although I quite like Sorbo and Carrere, neither are given much to work with and I suspect it was a lazy attempt at cashing in on Sorbo’s popular television show.
-It is somewhat amusing in a bad way — especially the scene where Kull kisses a CGI demon/monster but certainly a poor representation of the actual character and Howard’s work in general.
+Although I quite like Sorbo and Carrere, neither are given much to work with and I suspect it was simply a lazy attempt at cashing in on Sorbo’s popular television show.
+It is occasionally amusing in a bad way — especially the scene during the climax where Kull kisses a CGI demon/monster.
+It is certainly a poor representation of the actual character and Howard’s work in general.